Thesis Forms and Documents

 Must be read by all students prior to emailing their thesis to GS&R for initial review.

 Thesis Information Packet (pdf)

-Last updated for Spring 2012.
+Last updated for Summer 2015.
 All pages must be filled out and included when you initially submit your thesis to GS&R for review.
 The packet includes the following:

 Thesis Committee Approval Form (pdf) (Must be signed by all your committee members at the time you send your thesis to GS&R)

 SJSU License Agreement Updated to include several different embargo options pursuant to S14-10.

 Please fill out the thesis information packet completely.
 The thesis information packet must be included as a separate attachment when you email your thesis for initial review to GS&R (i.e., do not incorporate the forms into your thesis document), and all committee signatures must be present on the Thesis Committee Approval Form.
 The Thesis Committee Approval Form serves as evidence that your committee members have all approved your thesis.
 The thesis itself should only contain a thesis committee page that lists your committee members and follows the template provided in Appendix C of the thesis guidelines.